datazip-inc/olake/examples/trino/README.md

 cd trino

 Start the Trino container:
-This command launches the Trino coordinator, connecting it to your existing OLake services and mounting the pre-configured iceberg.properties file.
+This command launches the Trino coordinator and connects it to your existing OLake services.

 docker run -d \
   --name olake-trino-coordinator \